palak-463/JavaDSA/README.md

     {
         System.out.println("🖥️ Java DSA");
         System.out.println("This repository contains daily solutions for 450 questions from the DSA Sheet by Love Babbar.");
-        System.out.println("Each solution is designed to accept input from the user.");
         System.out.println("Every solution includes the algorithm and approach used to solve the problem in the comment before the code.");
         System.out.println("For every solution, you will also find the space and time complexity provided below the code as a comment.");
         System.out.println("Find the full sheet at: https://www.geeksforgeeks.org/dsa-sheet-by-love-babbar/");